-The key here is to locate influencers who have an expertise in your niche, think of food bloggers who know their ingredients or fashion icons who don’t just understand style but also material, comfort and quality.
+The key here is to locate influencers who have expertise in your niche, think of food bloggers who know their ingredients or fashion icons who don’t just understand style but also material, comfort, and quality.

 Create content around them, reach out to them with surveys and deliver their insights to your audience.
 If these industry leaders interact with this content and share it, you still get exposure to a wider audience.

 Like many other tactics, influencer marketing comes with its own pros and cons.
 At one point, you are looking at the brighter side (less intrusiveness, better customer relationships), and the next moment you are wondering “Will an influencer really make a difference to my social reach?”